deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 They were interrupted by the MTL, who entered the barracks and announced a briefing and lecture in ten minutes.

 "What now?"
-Baseball wondered aloud.
+BASEBALL wondered aloud.

 They found out when they settled into their seats in the lecture hall six minutes later.
 There was the usual rigmarole of standing when the